sclgo/usqlgen/README.md

 This creates `usql` executable in the current directory with its default built-in drivers together with the driver for MonetDB.
-The additional driver is registered using a side-effect import (aka anonymous import) of the package in the `--import` parameter.
-The respective module is automatically determined by `go mod tidy` but can also be specified explicitly with `--get`.
+The additional driver is registered using a side-effect import (aka [blank import](https://go.dev/doc/effective_go#blank_import)) of the package in the `--import` parameter.
+The respective module is automatically determined but can also be specified explicitly with `--get`.

 To connect to the database, refer to [`usql` documentation](https://github.com/xo/usql#readme).
-Unlike built-in databases, the `usql` DB URL (connection string) for the new database is in the form `driver:dsn`.
-For example, to connect to MonetDB with the binary we just built, run:
+Unlike built-in databases, the `usql` DB URL (connection string) for the new database is in the form `driverName:dsn`.
+For example, [MonetDB docs](https://github.com/MonetDB/MonetDB-Go#readme) state that the driver name is `monetdb` and the DSN format is `username:password@hostname:50000/database`.
+So to connect to MonetDB with the binary we just built, run:

 ```shell